The Sleep

 Key Benefits:

-• Simple, at-home steps with minimal time commitment
+Simple, at-home steps with minimal time commitment

-• Builds self-esteem and independence
+Builds self-esteem and independence

 how to get it

-Your Complete Sleep Dry Method
+Your complete access to The Sleep Dry Method

 The Sleep Dry Method comes as a digital, self-guided program, combining:

-• Part 2 – The Action Plan: Step-by-step, actionable guidance with worksheets to implement it successfully at home
+Part 2 – The Action Plan: Step-by-step, actionable guidance with worksheets to implement it successfully at home

 Instant PDF download, ready to use tonight.